-| This diagram represents The Patterns of Postural Change, Sara Meeks' concept of what happens to the human body as, but not because, we age.
+This diagram represents The Patterns of Postural Change, Sara Meeks' concept of what happens to the human body as, but not because, we age.
 This is not necessarily the only pattern that may occur, but it is the most common one I have seen in my practice.
-The Meeks Method is a program designed to prevent and/or arrest this highly avoidable postural aging process. |
+The Meeks Method is a program designed to prevent, arrest and/or reverse this highly avoidable postural aging process. |

 © SARA MEEKS SEMINARS 2001